 This annex relates to quarterly and annual submission of information for individual entities, ring fenced-funds, matching adjustment portfolios and remaining part.

-Undertakings may apply simplified methods in the quarterly calculation of the technical provisions as referred to in Article 82 of Directive 2009/138/EC and Implementing measures.
+Undertakings may apply appropriate approximations in the calculation of the technical provisions as referred to in Article 21 of Commission Delegated Regulation 2015/35.
+In addition, article 59 of the Delegated Regulation 2015/35 may be applied to calculate the risk margin during the financial year.

-Line of Business for non-life obligations: The lines of business, referred to in article 80 of the Directive 2009/138/EC, as defined in the Annex I of Implementing measures referred to direct business/accepted proportional reinsurance and accepted non-proportional reinsurance.
+Line of Business for non-life obligations: The lines of business, referred to in article 80 of the Directive 2009/138/EC, as defined in the Annex I of Delegated Regulation 2015/35 referred to direct business/accepted proportional reinsurance and accepted non-proportional reinsurance.
 The segmentation shall reflect the nature of the risks underlying the contract (substance), rather than the legal form of the contract (form).

 Health direct insurance business pursued on a non-similar technical basis to life insurance shall be segmented into Non-Life LoB 1 to 3.